Overview and requirements

 Version note

-This documentation covers PuppetDB 8, which adds several new features and contains some breaking changes since PuppetDB 7.
+This documentation covers PuppetDB 9, which adds new features and has some breaking changes since PuppetDB 8.

 See the release notes for information on all changes.